 The Smithtown Central School District does not discriminate on the basis of race, color, or national origin in the employment and educational opportunities it offers, including vocational educational opportunities.

 Also, as required by Title IX of the Educational Amendments of 1972, the Smithtown Central School District, Smithtown, New York does not discriminate on the basis of sex in the educational programs or activities which it provides (including vocational programs), appointment of employees, employment pay and benefits, counseling services for students, access by students to educational programs, course offerings, textbooks and student activities.

 The Assistant Superintendent for Pupil Personnel Services, Title IX Coordinator, will provide information, including information on complaint procedures, to any student or employee who feels that her or his rights under Title IX may have been violated by the District or its officials.
 Her office is in the Joseph M. Barton Building, 26 New York Avenue, Smithtown, New York.
 In addition, any student or employee may make an inquiry or a complaint directly to the Federal Office for Civil Rights.

-The eight elementary schools, three middle schools, and two high schools of the Smithtown Central School District located in Smithtown on the North Shore of Long Island, in New York State, have developed this Web site for educational use only.
+The seven elementary schools, three middle schools, and two high schools of the Smithtown Central School District located in Smithtown on the North Shore of Long Island, in New York State, have developed this Web site for educational use only.
 Though no confidential material is contained within the site, we reserve the right to inspect and control all on line information in to and out from this site.

 Within this site, supervisory control is allowed and can be expected and there will be no offensive or inappropriate material will be displayed.